Cold in July (novel): Editions

 Originally this book was issued as a stand-alone novel and as a set with the first Hap and Leonard novel Savage Season published by Mark V. Ziesing.
 It has been re-issued as a paperback by Warner Books in 1995 and by Phoenix Publications in Great Britain in 1996.
 On May 5, 2014, Tachyon Publications has reissued this novel as a movie tie-in that included a foreword by the director of the film adaptation Jim Mickle.

 Film adaptation

 B Media Global fully financed the 2014 film adaption of Cold in July, directed by Jim Mickle and with a screenplay written by Mickle and Nick Damici.
 Actors Michael C. Hall and Sam Shepard star, along with Don Johnson and Nick Damici.
 Filming began on July 29, 2013, in Kingston, New York.

 Cold in July was released to positive reviews at the 2014 Sundance Film Festival, with an average rating of 7.7/10.
-A theatrical release will happen on May 23, 2014.
+It was released theatrically on May 23, 2014.